metahashorg/metahash-erc20-exchange/README.md

 ## Kinds of conversion:

 1. MHC to ERC20.
 This means transferring from MHC wallet to ETH wallet.
 As a result, ETH wallet will be replenished with ERC20 tokens.
-This is the transaction from user's MHC wallet to the system’s general MHC, ETH wallet is specified as a parameter in the Data field, ETH wallet is specified as a parameter in the Data field.
+This is the transaction from user's MHC wallet to the system’s general MHC, ETH wallet is specified as a parameter in the Data field.

 2. ERC20 to MHC.